Tractable General Equilibrium: Introduction

 Scarf's negative result seems to have discouraged further research by economists on the stability of Walrasian equilibrium \cite{fisher1975stability}.
-Despite research on this question coming to a near halt, one positive outcome was achieved, on the convergence of a non-\emph{t\^atonnement\/} update rule known as \mydef{Smale's process} \cite{herings1997globally, kamiya1990globally, van1987convergent, smale1976convergent}, which updates prices at the rate of the product of the excess demand and the inverse of its Jacobian, to a Walrasian equilibrium in competitive economies which have an excess demand that has a non-singular Jacobian, including Scarf economies.
-Unfortunately, this convergence result for Smale's process comes with two caveats: 1) Smale's process is not a ``natural" price-adjustment process, as it updates the price of each commodity using information about not only the excess demand of the commodity but also the derivative of the excess demand function with respect to each commodity in the economy, 2) convergence of discrete time-variants of Smale's process require the excess demand to satisfy the law of supply and demand, which even Walrasian economies that satisfy the GS or WARP conditions do not satisfy.
+Despite research on this question coming to a near halt, one positive outcome was achieved, on the convergence of a non-t\^atonnement update rule known as \mydef{Smale's process} \cite{herings1997globally, kamiya1990globally, van1987convergent, smale1976convergent}, which updates prices at the rate of the product of the excess demand and the inverse of its Jacobian, to a Walrasian equilibrium in competitive economies that have an excess demand with a non-singular Jacobian, including Scarf economies.
+Unfortunately, this convergence result for Smale's process comes with two caveats: 1) Smale's process is not a ``natural" price-adjustment process, as it updates the price of each commodity using information not only about the excess demand of the commodity but also the derivative of the excess demand function with respect to each commodity in the economy, 2) convergence of discrete time-variants of Smale's process requires the excess demand to satisfy the law of supply and demand, which even Walrasian economies that satisfy the GS or WARP conditions need not satisfy.

-Nearly half a century after these seminal analyses of competitive economies, research on the stability and efficient computation of Walrasian equilibrium is once again coming to the fore, motivated by applications of algorithms to compute Walrasian equilibrium in dynamic stochastic general equilibrium models in macroeconomics \cite{geanakoplos1990introduction,sargent2000recursive,taylor1999handbook,FernandezVillaverde2023CompMethodsMacro}, and the use of algorithms such as \emph{t\^atonnement\/} to solve models of transactions on crypotocurrency blockchains \cite{leonardos2021dynamical, liu2022empirical, reijsbergen2021transaction} and load balancing over networks \cite{jain2013constrained}.
-In contrast to the prior literature on the stability of \emph{t\^atonnement}, which was primarily concerned with proving asymptotic convergence of price-adjustment processes to a Walrasian equilibrium, this line of work is also concerned with obtaining non-asymptotic convergence rates, and hence computing approximate Walrasian equilibria in polynomial time.
+Nearly half a century after these seminal analyses of competitive economies, research on the stability and efficient computation of Walrasian equilibrium is once again coming to the fore, motivated by applications of algorithms to compute Walrasian equilibrium in dynamic stochastic general equilibrium models in macroeconomics \cite{geanakoplos1990introduction,sargent2000recursive,taylor1999handbook,FernandezVillaverde2023CompMethodsMacro}, and the use of algorithms such as t\^atonnement to solve models of transactions on crypotocurrency blockchains \cite{leonardos2021dynamical, liu2022empirical, reijsbergen2021transaction} and load balancing over networks \cite{jain2013constrained}.
+In contrast to the prior literature on the stability of t\^atonnement, which was primarily concerned with proving asymptotic convergence of price-adjustment processes to Walrasian equilibria, this line of work is also concerned with obtaining non-asymptotic convergence rates, and hence computing approximate Walrasian equilibria in polynomial time.